Babylon 5: Recurring guests

-In addition, several other actors have filled more than one minor role on the series.
+In addition, several other actors filled more than one minor role on the series.
 Kim Strauss played the Drazi Ambassador in four episodes, as well as nine other characters in ten more episodes.
 Some actors had difficulty dealing with the application of prosthetics required to play some of the alien characters.
 The producers therefore used the same group of people (as many as 12) in various mid-level speaking roles, taking full head and body casts from each.
 The group came to be unofficially known by the production as the "Babylon 5 Alien Rep Group."

 Synopsis

 The five seasons of the series each correspond to one fictional sequential year in the period 2258–2262.
 Each season shares its title with an episode that is central to that season's plot.

 Pilot film (1993)

 In the pilot film, Babylon 5: The Gathering, the Vorlon ambassador Kosh is nearly killed by an assassin shortly after arriving at the station.
-The commander of Babylon 5 Sinclair is named as the prime suspect, but was actually framed.
+Jeffrey Sinclair, the commander of Babylon 5, is named as the prime suspect, but is proven to have been framed.